Code breach process

 - appointing an investigator to more fully investigate the alleged breach.

-Industry participants who think they may have been affected by the matter being investigated can become parties to the investigation by advising the investigator within 10 business days after it is publicised.
+Industry participants who think they may have been affected by the matter being investigated can opt to join as a party to the investigation.
+To join an investigation, participants should notify the investigator within 10 business days of the date of the notice published on the website.

-The investigator attempts to settle the matter informally between the parties and prepares a report and recommendation for the Compliance Committee.
+The investigator then attempts to settle the matter informally between the parties and prepares a report and recommendation for the Compliance committee.

 Compliance Committee decision on the investigation